ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

   The segmentation data must have the same YX shape of the spots channel data.
   However, when working with time-lapse data, it can have less time-points.
   Additionally, with z-stack data, the segmentation data can be 2D.
-In this case, spotMAX will stack the 2D segmentation masks into 3D data with the same number of z-slices of the spots channel data.
+In this case, SpotMAX will stack the 2D segmentation masks into 3D data with the same number of z-slices of the spots channel data.
 Same applied when working with 3D z-stacks over time.